Psycho-Pass 3: First Inspector: Rainy Day, and

 Through his trace, Shindo remembers that his father Atsushi made a deal with Bifrost to protect him from the Sibyl System after discovering he is criminally asymptomatic, meaning he would have his brain taken by the organization.
 He deduces Azusawa's desire as he trades information on the Peacebreaker remnants overseas to the Ministry.
 At Bifrost, Shirogane realizes that Karina is not dead.
 Kogami and Ignatov kill Jackdaw and Vixen, respectively, and prepare to arrest Azusawa, but Shindo wants to confront him himself.
 Azusawa and Obata are confronted by Shindo.
 Azusawa reveals to Shindo that the development of Ma-Karina was part of Bifrost's plan to open up a new exploit in the Sibyl System, and that his ultimate aim is to become part of Sibyl.
 Bifrost was originally a debugging unit during the early days of the Sibyl System, but its members began abusing their position to take advantage of Sibyl's vulnerabilities.
 Homura reveals he used Ma-Karina to counter Shirogane's AI-assisted investments, resulting in Shirogane's death.
-Homura then nominates Sibyl to be the next Congressman, intending to destroy Bifrost, and Sibly subsequently absorbs Bifrost's system into itself.
+Homura then nominates Sibyl to be the next Congressman, intending to destroy Bifrost, and Sibyl subsequently absorbs Bifrost's system into itself.
 Shindo takes Azusawa to the Sibyl System's core, where Azusawa requests to join Sibyl.
 However, Sibyl refuses, as Azusawa is not criminally asymptomatic and Shindo arrests him.

 Afterwards, Karina explains to the public that the attack on Public Safety was orchestrated by domestic anti-Sibyl terrorists.
-Yayoi Kunizuka and Karanomori both survive and agree to live together after Karanomori's latent criminal status is lifted and she is relieved of her duties as an Analyst.
 Homura is chosen to replace the missing Hosorogi as the new chief of Public Security, and former inspector Akane Tsunemori will be assigned as an Enforcer.
 She is released from confinement and is picked up by Kogami.
 Shindo and Ignatov admit that they are keeping secrets from each other, but promise they will eventually tell each other the truth.
 In the film's post credit scene, Tsunemori contacts Shindo and Ignatov, stating she will tell them of an event that occurred two years prior.